Definition of a complaint

 If you are unable to establish the nature of the complaint or if you have insufficient authority to make this decision then the matter must immediately be referred to your line manager or the complaints manager without delay.

 Any complaint verbal or written must be referred to our complaints manager at the earliest opportunity or to a member of the senior management if the complaints manager is unavailable.
+All complaints, if sent by email should be sent to email@example.com.
 It is essential that whoever is dealing with the complaint sends our initial response letter to the complainant promptly using our set template and adding the details known about the complaint.

 Following this, the matter must be passed to our complaints manager for investigation.